 Step 1: Prepare Your Design Files (Keep It Simple!)

-Once your artwork is finalized, save it in vector formats such as .AI, .EPS, or .PDF.
-This will ensure the highest quality and make it easier to work with the pin manufacturer.
+Once your artwork is ready, don’t forget to save it in a vector format like .AI, .EPS, or .PDF.
+This ensures the best quality and makes production much smoother.

 Step 2: Don’t Forget About the Back of the Pin